sroegner/docker-accumulo/README.md

       Resourcemanager at http://172.17.0.13:8088
       Zookeeper is at 172.17.0.14:2181

+If you no longer need your cluster (or want to start over), run

+    make clean

+This will remove all containers (and all data in them) permanently.
+If you also want to remove the docker image, use

+    make erase

 ## Use

 Optionally on your running cluster you can add a simple test user